 A broad basis of study for the health and social care sector.
 This qualification is designed to support progression to higher education when taken as part of a programme of study that includes other appropriate BTEC Nationals or A Levels.

-Pearson BTEC Level 3 National Foundation Diploma in Health and Social Care external.
-Mandatory content (76%).
-External assessment (41%))
+Pearson BTEC Level 3 National Foundation Diploma in Health and Social Care

 (510 GLH, equivalent in size to 1.5 A Levels.
 6 units of which 4 are mandatory and 2